-Collectively Matariki Forests and RNZ, employ over 800 forestry and business professionals.
+Collectively Matariki Forests and RNZ employ over 800 forestry and business professionals.
 On-going training programs ensure our people are trained for not only the current tasks but for the future as well.
 We foster innovation and creativity and provide an environment for our people to excel.

 RNZ provides a full range of forest management services from establishment and silviculture through to harvesting and marketing; this includes a full-service export marketing team.
-We use leading edge technology and tools for strategic woodflow planning and mapping, and have developed customised applications that provide a competitive edge in tracking and monitoring.
+We use leading edge technology and tools for strategic woodflow planning and mapping and have developed customised applications that provide a competitive edge in tracking and monitoring.

-In 2021, it is expected that approximately 4,300 ha of forest will be harvested, yielding in excess of two million tonnes of logs, which is sold to both domestic and export markets.
-Matariki's 2021 re-establishment programme will result in 4.1 million seedlings being planted over the winter months.
-These will be planted on areas harvested in 2020.
+In 2023, it is expected that approximately 4,000 ha of forest will be harvested, yielding in excess of two million tonnes of logs, which are sold to both domestic and export markets.
+Matariki's 2023 re-establishment programme will result in 3.9 million seedlings being planted over the winter months.
+These will typically be planted on those areas harvested in 2022.